-A contract is an agreement between two parties which they intend to be legally binding with respect to the obligations of each party to the other and their liabilities.
+A contract or tender document in construction industry is an agreement between two parties which they intend to be legally binding with respect to the obligations of each party to the other and their liabilities.
 The contract thus binds the contractor to construct the works as defined, and the employer to pay for them in the manner and timing set out.

 As civil engineering works are often complex, involving the contractor in many hundreds of different operations using many different materials and manufactured items, including employment of a wide variety of specialists, the documents defining the contract are complex and comprehensive.
 The task of preparing them for tendering therefore warrants close attention to detail and uniformity of approach, so as to achieve a coherent set of documents which forms an unambiguous and manageable contract.
 A typical set of documents prepared for tendering will include the following.